alexbaron/docker-simple-reactjs-app/README.md

 The defaultProps is a React component property that allows us to set default values for the props argument.
 It usually comes in handy when we don’t have any props data passed in.

+But DefaultProps will be deprecated in future version.
+The alternative is to use [JavaScript default parameters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Default_parameters)

 ## State

 - State is a javascript object